ArtyomZaycev/rust-calendar/README.md

 Main technical goal for this project is to achieve [Goals](##Goals) using the best programming practices I can.

 The secondary goal is to create an idiomatic, fast, readable and reliable way to describe possible communications between the client and the server.
-This would mean creating a request definition in the [library](/lib/), adding some minimal required technical details in the [frontend](/frontend/) and [backend](/backend/) and this giving strongly typed functions in the frontend and secure request handlers in the backend.
-This is especially important for basic table CRUD requests, as adding them for every table is tedious and error-prone, so adding them would ideally mean adding just a few lines of code.
+This would mean creating a request definition in the [library](/lib/), adding some minimal required technical details in the [frontend](/frontend/) and [backend](/backend/) and this automatically giving strongly typed functions in the frontend and secure request handlers in the backend.
+This is especially useful for basic table CRUD operations, as adding them for every table is tedious and error-prone, adding them should require adding a few lines of code.

 ## Technical state